 A result of this complexity is that we are forced to include all smelters providing materials to our suppliers and subcontractors when performing our due diligence on the origin of the conflict minerals contained in our products, as our suppliers and subcontractors do not always provide us with a list that excludes the smelters whose conflict minerals are not contained in our products.
-Consequently, the percentage of each conflict mineral which we conclude to be conflict free may, in certain cases, be lower than the percentage which we would have reached had we performed our analysis only with respect to those smelters which are relevant to our products (i.e., a potentially smaller subset of smelters).
+In relation to calendar year 2015, a total of 36 new smelters were reported to us by our suppliers and subcontractors, which were not reported to us in relation to calendar year 2014.

 One method in which we expect to improve our due diligence is to continue to work with our suppliers and subcontractors with a view to obtaining certifications which are better tailored only to our end products, as opposed to blanket company-wide certifications from each supplier or subcontractor.
 For example, the Template contains a reporting category in which reporting parties can more specifically link a particular smelter to a particular product, which we will encourage our suppliers and subcontractors to complete.
-During the 2014 calendar year, we made progress with certain of our suppliers in obtaining more specific disclosures which are more closely aligned with our actual sourcing of materials.
+During the 2015 calendar year, we made progress with certain of our suppliers in obtaining more specific disclosures which are more closely aligned with our actual sourcing of materials.
 As a result of this effort, we may be able to eliminate in the future certain smelters from the list of potential smelters from which the conflict minerals contained in our products may originate.
+During 2015, we were also able to discontinue sourcing of materials from one tin smelter and four tungsten smelters from which we had sourced materials during 2014, in a continuing effort to depart from non-CFS validated sources within our supply chain.
+Those five smelters are identified in Table 3 of Appendix 1 to this Report.